[HISTORY: Adopted by the Mayor and Council of the Borough of Red Bank 2-27-2019 by Ord. No. 2019-07. Amendments noted where applicable.]

-The Borough hereby grants to Comcast of Monmouth County, Inc., renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the Borough, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the Borough of a cable television and communications system.
+The Borough hereby grants to Comcast renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets alleys, sidewalks, easements, public ways and public places in the Borough, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus, and equipment as may be necessary for the construction, operation and maintenance in the Borough of a cable television and communications system.

 - ACT or CABLE TELEVISION ACT

 - Chapter 186 of the General Laws of New Jersey, and subsequent amendments thereto, N.J.S.A.
 48:5A-1 et seq.

 - The Company's application for renewal of municipal consent.

 - BASIC CABLE SERVICE

 - Any service tier, which includes the retransmission of local television broadcast signals as defined by the FCC.

 - BOARD or BPU

 - The Board of Public Utilities, State of New Jersey.